 - Product Intelligence Report

-Blue Cat’s Late Replies is a powerful delay and multi effects plug-in that can be indefinitely extended by hosting third party VST, VST3, or AU plug-ins anywhere in the signal path.$129.00 price point
+Blue Cat’s Late Replies is a powerful delay and multi effects plug-in that can be indefinitely extended by hosting third party VST, VST3, or AU plug-ins anywhere in the signal path.

 Getting into it

-For less than the price of a Boss DD-3, Late Replies is one of the greatest delays in the world.
+Late Replies is one of the greatest delays in the world.
 The perfect plug-in for music producers, mixing engineers, sound designers, guitar players, and film composers.
-Late Replies is perfect for people working with vocals, loops or sound effects.
+Late Replies is great for people working with vocals, loops or sound effects.
 Supporting external VSTs and plug-ins is what separates Late Replies from its competition.
 Sound design, specifically vocal production takes a lot of time to get right.
 Furthermore, many producers are stuck using many tools over many different tracks, inserts and busses.
 This creates an issue for the producer: time spent crafting sound is often not recoverable.
 Producers often start again from scratch on the next song.
 Late Replies allows the producer to craft and store their sounds.
 The producer has the ability to build up a library of treatments over time allowing them to easily flow between songs and setups.
 On top of that, the producer can expand their sound by adding third-party plug-ins.

-Blue Cat’s Late Replies is a delay plug-in with a couple of twists.
-It has been designed to offer a flexible experience to create audio effects based on delays.
+Blue Cat’s Late Replies has been designed to offer a flexible experience to create audio effects based on delays.
 It lets you insert third party plug-ins as well as built-in effects in many locations in the signal path.
 It is composed of two main modules in series: the ‘Pattern’ module, a multitap delay including effects for each individual echo, and the ‘Loops’ module, two parallel feedback loops that can also be fed back into each other.
 Each feedback loop also has the ability to host built-in or third-party plug-ins, so that each new echo gets more effects than the previous one.

 The Signal Path